Your Local Family Dentistry Office

 - Please inform us if you have any medical condition that may be of concern prior to dental treatment (e.g. diabetes, asthma, high blood pressure, artificial joints or heart valves, etc.)

-Preventive dental treatment for your child begins with periodic visits to the dentist.
+Preventive dental treatment for your child begins with periodic dental visits and teeth cleanings.
 Children should first be examined between two and three years of age.
 Additionally, they should have their teeth cleaned and have fluoride treatments twice a year.

 If your family lives in a rural area and drinks well water, we recommend a simple test to determine if adequate levels of fluoride are present.
 When the fluoride content is too low, supplemental fluoride should be given to the child based on their age and the amount of water consumed in the home.